QubesOS/qubes-doc/project-security/verifying-signatures.rst

 Now, reading the number of bytes directly from the ISO is fine, but you may be concerned that a sufficiently sophisticated adversary may have compromised the machine on which you’re performing this re-verification and may therefore be capable of feeding you a false success result.
 After all, if your adversary knows the answer you’re looking for — namely, a match to the genuine ISO — and has access to that very ISO in the same re-verification environment, then there is little to prevent him from simply hashing the original ISO and feeding you that result (perhaps while also reading from the USB drive and piping it into ``/dev/null`` so that you see the light on the USB drive blinking to support the illusion that the data is being read from the USB drive).

 Therefore, in order to make things a bit more difficult for your hypothetical adversary, you may instead wish to perform the re-verification in an environment that has never seen the original ISO, e.g., a separate offline computer or a fresh VM the storage space of which is too small to hold the ISO. (**Note:** If you’re doing this in Qubes, you can attach the block device from sys-usb to a separate new qube.
 You don’t have to perform the re-verification directly in sys-usb.)
 In that case, you’ll have to obtain the size of the ISO in bytes and enter it into the above command manually.
 You can, of course, obtain the size by simply using the ``stat -c %s /path/to/iso`` command from above on the machine that has the ISO.
-You can also obtain it from the Qubes website by hovering over any ISO download button on the `downloads page <https://www.qubes-os.org/downloads/>`__.
+You can also obtain it from the Qubes website by hovering over any ISO download button on the :website:`downloads page <downloads/>`.
 (You can also view these values directly in the downloads page’s `source data <https://github.com/QubesOS/qubesos.github.io/blob/master/_data/downloads.yml>`__.)
 Once you have the exact size of the ISO in bytes, simply insert it into the same command, for example:

 .. code:: bash